How to setup backup SMS routing

 10. Check the created backup route in Conditions

-Add two new connection
+Add two new connections

-The fist step of the process is to create two new connections.
+The first step of the process is to create two new connections.
 One will serve as the regular connection that you use to send SMS with, the second one is the backup connection that will be used in case of an internet outage.
 To do so, click the blue Add new connection link under the list of existing connections.
 If you have successfully created the two connection your Connections list will look like on Figure 3.

 add two sms service connection